AliAsadi/PowerPreference/README.md

         .put("key", value);
 ```

+Put will asynchronously save the preferences without holding the current thread.

 The library support the default implementation of shared preference such as `putBoolean()` and `putString()`.

+#### Note
+You can write any type of data **Integer, Long, Float, Double, String, ArrayList, Map, Object**

 ## Save Data - Synchronous(SET)
 To write data to preference file **synchronous**.